MYC Jr Sailing COVID-19 Policies for Summer 2021

 - Each parent/guardian is required to complete and sign a health questionnaire for each child daily.
 This will include a temperature check at home.
 The child must turn that questionnaire into the instructor staff each day before they will be allowed to participate in the program that day.

 - The Program reserves the right to conduct non-contact temperature checks on any child or instructor at any time.
 The Program will have a thermometer on-site.
 A child or instructor with a temperature in excess of 100.4°F will be dismissed for the day.
 Parents are requested to pick up a dismissed child immediately.
 The parent or guardian is requested to confirm temperature at home.
-Temperature must be below 100.4°F for 72 hours (without any medicinal effects, e.g. fever reducers) in order to return to the program.
+Temperature must be below 100.4°F for 72 hours (without any medicinal effects, e.g. fever reducers) or proof of a negative COVID test must be provided in order to return to the program.

 - A child who carries a temperature of 100.4°F or more for 72 hours will qualify for a pro-rated refund of program fees; such calculations will be made on a case-by-case basis.

-- A child who tests positive for COVID-19, or who has a known exposure will qualify for a pro-rated refund of program fees; such calculations will be made on a case-by-case basis.
+- A child who tests positive for COVID-19, or who has a known exposure and is unvaccainetd will qualify for a pro-rated refund of program fees; such calculations will be made on a case-by-case basis.

 - If a child, instructor, or family member becomes infected with COVID-19, decisions on how to continue, pause, or cancel the Program will be made at that time.
 Parents and guardians acknowledge that there are too many scenarios possible to predict a single response to this possibility.